History of the Chinese Communist Party: Before the First Congress

-The birth of the CCP (totaling 50 to 60 members) was declared while a meeting was held on a boat on South Lake.
+First Congress

+The CCP's first formal meeting took place on July 23, 1921, when 13 Chinese representatives of local groups that had met over the course of the preceding two years gathered in Shanghai.

+After several days of meeting, security concerns prompted the group to instead meet on a houseboat on lake in nearby Zhejiang.
 The General Assembly adopted The First Program of the Communist Party of China, stating that "the Party is to be named the Communist Party of China" and specifying its objectives: "to overthrow the power of the capitalist class[,]" to "eradicate capitalism and private ownership of property[,]" and to "join the Comintern."
-The key delegates in the congress were Li Dazhao, Chen Duxiu, Chen Gongbo, Tan Pingshan, Zhang Guotao, He Mengxiong, Lou Zhanglong and Deng Zhongxia.
+The key delegates in the congress were Li Dazhao, Chen Duxiu, Chen Gongbo, Tan Pingshan, Zhang Guotao, He Mengxiong, Luo Zhanglong and Deng Zhongxia.